sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

   --videoParams.convert            Convert the original video to a viewable format (for most video players).
 Turn that off to make a faster run.  [boolean] [default: true]

 edge
-  --edge.edgedriverPath  To run Edge you need to supply the path to the msedgedriver that match your Egde version.
+  --edge.edgedriverPath  Path to custom msedgedriver version (need to match your Egde version).
+  --edge.binaryPath      Path to custom Edge binary

 safari
   --safari.ios                   Use Safari on iOS.
 You need to choose browser Safari and iOS to run on iOS.  [boolean] [default: false]